Luggs123/FFXIV-Model-Exporting/FFXIV to Blender.md

 Third, not everyone's needs are the same.
 By extension, not everyone will need to follow the same advice.
 To that end, I will be making use of GitHub's "Alerts" to point out when some users will have to follow different instructions than others.
 The people intended to read the Alert will be noted at the beginning.
 Here is one for modders, both as a form of advice, and to know what to look out for.

 > [!WARNING]
 > **For modders:** This process is ostensibly mod-compatible.
 That is, mods that affect your character's or their gear's appearance should function properly with this guide.
 However, I can't guarantee compatibility for non-standard skeletons or other kinds of mods.
+I can guarantee that VFX mods will not be reflected.
+Though Meddle does have support for capturing animations, this will not be covered by this guide.

 # What You'll Need